 At 1:00 p.m.
 Clint Snyder called the meeting to order, stated the purpose of the meeting and organizational structure of the meeting, provided an overview of attendance options and procedures, and facilitated introductions.
-This is an in-person meeting in the Town of Paradise Council Chambers and is being broadcast for listen-only on the Zoom platform.
+This is an in-person meeting at the City of Chico's Council Chambers and is being broadcast for listen-only on the Zoom platform.
 Mr. Snyder introduced Water Boards staff present, Mr. Phillips introduced Town of Paradise staff present, and Mr. Orme introduced City of Chico staff present.